The EUID Operator

 The down side of the Private Operator option is that it requires ongoing engineering effort to build and maintain.
 Because a Private Operator instance is managed by the participant, there are continual updates and changes that are required and must be completed within a specified time frame.

-A Public Operator integration is a much easier option than creating your own instance.
+A Public Operator integration is a much easier option than hosting your own instance.
 There is no cost to the participant, and virtually no engineering work is needed other than initial setup and configuration.

 For these reasons, we recommend choosing a Public Operator.